 PCISM Ultimate Holdings adopted an Employee Equity Plan effective February 16, 2021 (the 'Equity Plan'') to provide incentives to present and future directors, officers, employees and other service providers of PCISM Ultimate Holdings and its subsidiaries in the form of Class B Units ("Incentive Units").
-Under the terms of the applicable award documentation, the Incentive Units are divided into three tranches: Tranche I Incentive Units (40% of the Incentive Units granted) and Tranche III Incentive Units (40% of the Incentive Units granted) and Tranche III Incentive Units (40% of the Incentive Units granted).
+Under the terms of the applicable award documentation, the Incentive Units are divided into three tranches: Tranche I Incentive Units (40% of the Incentive Units granted) and Tranche III Incentive Units (20% of the Incentive Units granted).
 Tranche II and Tranche III Incentive Units are subject to service-based and/or performance-based vesting conditions, subject in certain cases to acceleration upon an "Exit Sale," as defined in the applicable award agreement, with the Tranche II Incentive Units vesting only upon the consummation of an Exit Sale if certain investor return thresholds are met.
 Holders of Incentive Units are subject to certain restrictive covenants, including perpetual confidentiality and non-disparagement covenants and non-competition and customer and employee non-solicitation covenants that apply during the service period and for one year thereafter.
-In connection with the Business Combination, the Board accelerated the vesting of the Incentive Units such that all Tranche II and Tranche III Incentive Units such that the occurrence of any event (whether or not such event constitutes an Exit Sale) in which the investor return threshold applicable to the Tranche II Incentive Units will continue to vest in accordance with their
+In connection with the Business Combination, the Board accelerated the vesting of the Incentive Units such that all Tranche II Incentive Units became fully vested, while the Tranche II Incentive Units will continue to vest in accordance with their terms.
+The Board then further modified the Tranche II Incentive Units such that the occurrence of any event (whether or not such event constitutes an Exit Sale) in which the investor return threshold applicable to the Tranche II Incentive Units and Exit Sale) in which the investor return threshold applicable to the Tranche II Incentive Units will continue to vest in accordance with their terms.
+The Board then further modified the Tranche II Incentive Units such that the occurrence of any event (whether or not such event constitutes an Exit Sale) in which the investor return threshold applicable to the